nymeowmeow/3DPerception/writeup.md

 ![demo-2](https://user-images.githubusercontent.com/20687560/28748286-9f65680e-7468-11e7-83dc-f1a32380b89c.png)

 The model was trained by specifying using svm kernal = linear, hsv, 128 bins, and 180 samples per model.
-The resulting precisin and confusion matrix is as follows
+The resulting precision and confusion matrix is as follows

 scores: [ 0.97569444 0.96180556 0.96875 0.93728223 0.95470383]